Poussinou/Inventory_Taker/README.md

-# Inventory_Taker
+# InventoryGUI
-A simple inventory taker in C#, made by the necessity of keeping tabs on my retro consoles.
+A simple inventory program in Java